instadeepai/nucleotide-transformer/README.md

 Welcome to the InstaDeep Github repository of the [Nucleotide Transformer project](https://www.biorxiv.org/content/10.1101/2023.01.11.523679v2).

-We are thrilled to open-source this work and provide the community with access to the code and pre-trained weights for four genomics language models.
+We are thrilled to open-source this work and provide the community with access to the code and pre-trained weights for eight genomics language models.
 This project was a collaboration with Nvidia and TUM, and the models were trained on DGX A100 nodes on Cambridge-1.

 ## Description 🧬